 Ensemble Model

-As described in Figure 1, the ensemble ML model consisted of two consecutive components – “baseline model” and “genetic model”.
+As described in Figure 1, the ensemble non-linear ML model consisted of two consecutive components – “baseline model” and “genetic model”.
 The goal behind the two-model construction was (1) separately assess the benefit of non-linear modelling of non-genetic measures and genetic measures, (2) allow for flexible combination of the two models (e.g., linear model for covariates and non-linear model for PRSs, or the other way around), and (3) facilitate model calibration and generalizability between datasets while acknowledging that some covariates are potentially dataset-specific, and these are included only in the baseline model.
 The genetic model is expected to be fully transferable to a new dataset by using features that are comparable (or harmonized) across datasets.

 We compared two potential constructions of both the baseline and the genetic models: non-linear ML (allowing for data-driven incorporation of interactions), and linear regression (without modeling interactions).
 We divided the dataset such that 70% of the data was used as training data and 30% of the data was held out as a validation set.
 First, we trained the baseline model using covariates only, including age, sex, self-reported race/ethnicity, BMI, and study.
 The genetic model was trained on the same set of features as in the baseline model, other than study, which is dataset-specific, and it also included genetic components, i.e., PRSs, where we used the global PRSs described above, the local PRSs in secondary analysis (described later).
 The genetic model was trained to predict the residuals from the baseline model.